DoubleDrup/Autocad-Plugin-Templates/tutorial.md

     ```
 4. Save the file as 'template.json' and remove the earlier created `.txt` file.

-We now have the previously shown structure and that means that we have created our first template.
-We can quickly test it by opening a terminal, go in the directory of `...\Autocad.Template.Basic`.
+You now have the previously shown file structure and that means that you have created our very first template.
+Quickly test it by opening a terminal, go in the directory of `...\Autocad.Template.Basic`.
 Now run the command `dotnet new install .` and your template is ready for use.
-If you do a `dotnet new list` you will see your template there.
-You can also open a code editor, create a new project and then find your newest template there.
+By doing a `dotnet new list` your template should be there.
+Another way is to open a code editor, create a new project and then find the new template there.

-If you create an implementation of the template, the `.template.config` folder has disappeared.
+Notice that by creating an implementation of the template, the `.template.config` folder has disappeared.
 This is the default behaviour of a template.

-We will be updating the template quite a bit in this tutorial and every time you want to see the changes, reinstall by running the following commands in the terminal:
+You will be updating the template quite a bit in this tutorial.
+In order to see the changes, reinstall and then open a new project:

-- `dotnet new uninstall <path\to\your\template>`
+- Run `dotnet new uninstall <path\to\your\template>` to uninstall.

-- `dotnet new install .` (in your template folder)
+- Run `dotnet new install .` in your template folder to install.

-### Adding file/folder to your project template
+- Create a new project with the updated template.

-The next step is adding some structure and some files to a project.
-In my case I would like to have a `.csproj` that has the setup for my project already partially defined.
+### Adding files/folders to a project template

-Let's do it:
+The next step is adding more structure and some files to a project.
+Creating AutoCAD plugins can be made significantly easier if you set up a couple of files that launch AutoCAD and load the plugin file.
+It is also necessary to connect to the AutoCAD programming interface by having a `.csproj` that includes the dependencies.
+Let's start with that, but feel free to skip these steps if you are not here for the AutoCAD part.

-1. To connect to the AutoCAD API, we need to install the right version of [AutoCAD ObjectARX](https://aps.autodesk.com/developer/overview/objectarx-autocad-sdk).
+1. To connect to the AutoCAD API, you need to install the right version of [AutoCAD ObjectARX](https://aps.autodesk.com/developer/overview/objectarx-autocad-sdk).
 The download link is hidden behind the button "View license agreement".
 Download it and place it in a convenient place on your computer.
-For this tutorial we are only interested in a couple of `.dll` files in the `inc` folder.
-You can skip this step or download another package if you are not here for the AutoCAD part.
+For this tutorial you will be using a couple of `.dll` files in the `inc` folder.
 2. Create a new `.txt` file in the `Autocad.Template.Basic` folder.
 3. Open the file and add the following xml code:
     ```xml